 Service and community are part of the discovery of Caldwell University.
 Through campus events, students strengthen their understanding of the needs of society.
 They gain an enriched foundation for serving mankind as they enter the workforce.

-Service Day is a landmark event that involves the entire campus community.
+Caldwell University’s annual service day known as “Caldwell Day” is a landmark event that involves the entire campus community.
 Classes are cancelled so that students, faculty, and staff all get to volunteer their time throughout New Jersey.
-Every year, all students are involved to support the needs of local shelters and food banks, volunteer at local community centers, or clean up local parks.
+Every year, students are involved in supporting the needs of nonprofits in Essex County and the state at large, volunteering at shelters and food banks, helping out at community centers, or cleaning up parks.

 Greek Life on campus is also dedicated to community service; sororities and fraternities work to “give back” to the community.
 Their activities have included fundraising for victims of natural disasters and participating in a 5k run for Caldwell University’s nationally known Center for Autism & Applied Behavior Analysis.
 Through these types of events, students learn about the importance of community.